 The breakdown of the 65-million Americans in households in the top quintile is as follows:

-The poor economic understanding of the majority of citizens in the bottom 75% of households shown in the first table above extends to them not grasping the idea that economic growth is the key to their future prosperity & better way of life – & that the tax policies of the country play an important part in achieving economic growth.
+The poor economic understanding of the majority of citizens in the bottom 75% of households shown in the two graphics immediately above extends to them not grasping the idea that economic growth is the key to their future prosperity & better way of life – & that the tax policies of the country play an important part in achieving economic growth.

 "This is what economic growth is: abundance coincident with fulfillment & happiness, all of us becoming flush with the good fruits of our ingenuity, more prosperous, more satisfied in our work & in our leisure, in our lives here on earth.
 Clearly economic growth is not worthy only because of its material benefits.
 It is a sign that humanity is functioning @ its highest level.
 Growth means that we are being good stewards of, & are applying the limitless abilities of the human mind to, the earth's resources.
 It means that we are equipping ourselves to be good neighbors, since as the economic pie gets bigger, so can everyone's piece of it." – See page 3 of reference below.

-In summary, three quarters of the citizenry don't pay enough that the income tax system worries them @ all – but it should worry them & for more reasons than one.
+In summary, three quarters of the citizenry don't pay enough income tax that the income tax system worries them @ all – but it should worry them & for more reasons than one.

 Reference: Kudlow & Domitrovic – JFK & The Reagan Revolution